raspberrypilearning/unity-spin-script/en/step_1.md

-In the 'Project' window navigate to the 'Scripts' folder.
+In the Project window, navigate to the Scripts folder.

 Create a new Script called `Spin`.